Getting Things Done (GTD)

 3. (Optional) To create even more visual separation between your areas of focus, assign a different project color for each area.

-Now, you can keep your project list clean by collapsing your sub-projects underneath the parent project.
+Keep your project list clean by collapsing your sub-projects underneath the parent project.
 For example, while you're at work, you can keep your work projects in view while your personal projects are hidden and vice versa.

 Next actions